Asymptotics of quantum channels: conserved quantities, an adiabatic limit, and matrix product states: Asymptotics of channels

 The asymptotic projection is expressible in terms of (superoperator) projections onto the eigenspaces of the rotating points,

 where the rotating points are indexed by their eigenvalue $e^{i\la}$ and $\m$ counts any degeneracies for each $\la$.
 In that sense, conserved quantities are as important as fixed points despite being less well-understood.
 Conveniently, the rotating points and their corresponding conserved quantities can be made biorthogonal, $\tr\{J^{\la\m\dg}\st_{\varTheta\n}\}=\d_{\la\varTheta}\d_{\m\n}$.
 The $\st$'s thus determine the basis elements of a generalized Bloch vector \cite{alicki_book,schirmer} of the asymptotic state $\ppp(\r)$ while the $J$'s determine the coefficients of said Bloch vector.
-The biorthogonality condition easily implies that $\ppp$ is really a projection \textemdash{} $\ppp^{2}=\ppp$.
+The biorthogonality condition easily implies that $\ppp$ is really a projection --- $\ppp^{2}=\ppp$.

-If a channel has a unique fixed point $\st$ and no rotating points, then the unique conserved quantity is the identity (due to the necessity of trace preservation) and $\ppp(\r)=\st\tr\{\r\}=\st$.
+The asymptotic projection for a channel with unique fixed point acts as $\ppp(\r)=\st\tr\{\r\}=\st$.
 Channels with more non-trivial $\ppp$ are therefore those with multiple fixed or rotating points.
 As a simple example of such a channel, consider $\A=\{A\}$ acting on $2\times2$ matrices with one Kraus operator $A=\text{diag}\{1,e^{i\t}\}$.
 Such a channel sports two fixed points, the identity and the Pauli matrix $Z$, and two rotating points $\s_{\pm}$ with eigenvalues $\la=\pm\t$.
 In fact, since there is only one Kraus operator, such a channel is actually unitary.
 For a non-unitary example, set $\t=\pi$ (so $A=Z$) and add the Pauli matrix $X$ as another Kraus operator {[}normalizing both $A$'s by $\frac{1}{\sqrt{2}}$ to satisfy trace preservation (\ref{eq:cptp}){]}.
 This channel has the identity as the unique fixed point and $Y$ as the only rotating point with $\la=\pi$.
 Since both Kraus operators are Hermitian, the left and right fixed points are the same; we will see examples when they are not later.
 Other examples of $\ppp$ come from recovery maps in quantum error-correction, which take a state which has undergone an error and project it back into the protected subspace of the quantum code \cite{Ippoliti2014}.